Overdue Sequels

 MIA Since: Eternal Darkness (2002)

 Eternal Darkness was one of the GameCube’s standout exclusives and arguably the most “mature” game ever published by Nintendo.
 The chapter-based story and innovative “sanity meter” made Eternal Darkness one of the most gripping survival-horror games ever created.
-As a player’s “sanity meter” depleted, they would experience a variety of insanity effects.
-The camera angles would change without warning, voices could be heard in the background, the volume would change on its own, blood would run down the walls, objects would fly across the screen, statues would move, paintings would transform, items would disappear from the inventory screen, bugs would appear to move across the screen, and the game would pretend to erase the player’s save data.
+As the player’s “sanity meter” depleted, they would experience a variety of insanity effects.
+The camera angles would change without warning, voices could be heard in the background, the volume would change on its own, blood would run down the walls, objects would fly across the screen, statues would move, paintings would transform, items would disappear from the inventory screen, and the game would pretend to erase the player’s save data.
 The game was overflowing with originality and introduced several interesting new concepts to the genre.
 Eternal Darkness is begging for a sequel.
-The game would be a great fit for the Nintendo Switch, and the new insanity effects could potentially change depending on whether you were playing in handheld or docked mode.
+The game would be a great fit for the Nintendo Switch 2, and the new insanity effects could potentially change depending on whether you were playing in handheld or docked mode.
 Although Silicon Knights has disbanded, the game’s writer and director, Denis Dyack, has been attempting to make a spiritual successor for years.
-Nintendo has also renewed the Eternal Darkness trademark on several occasions, so a proper sequel is still a possibility, albeit an unlikely one.
+Nintendo has also renewed the Eternal Darkness trademark on several occasions, with the most recent filing taking place in December 2020.
+A proper sequel is still a possibility, albeit an unlikely one.

 Tomba!